nasa306/Math-thing/thing.md

 ### **How to Find the Inverse of a Matrix (Mod 26)**
-Finding the inverse of a matrix in **mod 26** arithmetic is similar to finding a normal matrix inverse, but we perform all calculations **mod 26**.

 We'll go through the steps using our example matrix: